 I read dozens of business and marketing books every year, and am always on the look out for the next exceptional publication to inspire me and help in my work.
 Amongst all these I definitely find my favourites.

-In this context, I thought it would be fascinating to find out what books have most inspired some of the world’s most prominent content marketing experts.
+In this context, I thought it would be fascinating to find out what books have most inspired some of the world’s most prominent SEO professionals and content marketing experts.
 So hundreds of emails later I’m very grateful to the industry insiders who took part and answered this simple question: